naqushab/saavn-downloader-extension/README.md

 - Download the Zip
 - Somewhat Buggy

-Made with :love: in India.
+Made with :heart: in India.
 Huge shoutout to people reporting the issues and giving me pointers to look on how to fix issues. :love: